Homework Unit 8: Advanced Performance Metrics

 13 f_meas binary 1

 Here we can see the cause of our warning message: Our data is perfectly predicting the classes (“perfect separation”) of the outcome in train (as seen from the confusion matrix above).
-This likely occurs because we can predict the outcome really well with these features in held out data (see below) and there is some overfittng in training which moves us from very good prediction to perfect prediction in training.
+This likely occurs because we can predict the outcome really well with these features in held out data (see below) and there is some overfitting in training which moves us from very good prediction to perfect prediction in training.
 Since we have confirmed that the warning message makes sense to us here, it is OK to progress.

 collect_metrics(fit_lr_boot, summarize = TRUE)